 SDF units are aiming to fully encircle the nearby town of Tabqa and to seize it from the ISIS terrorist group.
 If this is done, they will be able to focus on storming the Tabqa dam from the southern and northern directions.
 Now, US-backed forces are in control of only northern part of the dam.
 The US Marine Corps provide an artillery support to the SDF, using M777 howitzers.

-Posted by South Front on April 3, 2017, With 1354 Reads Filed under World.
+Posted by South Front on April 3, 2017, With 1359 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.